mmcc007/fledge/README.md

 This command will install fastlane scripts and the config file for Travis

 ## Fastlane setup
+*Now that `fledge` has installed the Fastlane files, it is time to configure the Fastlane files with the specifics of your app.*

 1. Modify fastlane metadata to suit your needs.
 This includes changing contact information for both android and ios, changing the name of